Glucosamine (GLUCOSAMINE SULFATE) Overview Information

 Possibly Effective for:

 - Temporomandibular joint (TMJ) arthritis.
 TMJ is the joint in the jaw that dentists often check for clicking and proper alignment.
 It can be a factor related to jaw pain, chewing, yawning, and talking.
 Some research shows that taking glucosamine sulfate works about as well as the nonsteroidal anti-inflammatory drug (NSAID) ibuprofen (Motrin, Advil, etc) for relieving jaw pain.
 In some people, pain relief appears to continue for up to 90 days after glucosamine sulfate is discontinued.
+However, research suggests that when 1200 mg of glucosamine sulfate is taken by mouth daily for 6 months, TMJ pain and the ability to open the jaw are not improved.

 - Weight loss.